You may be interested in

 National Kidney Kids Camp - Mt Eliza, Victoria in April 2012

-There are several videos from this camp which tell the stories of awesome adventures and fun
+Videos from this camp tell the stories of awesome adventures and fun at Kidney Kids Camp.

 Kidney Kids Capers

-Australia wide day activity programs for school-aged children with kidney disease, their siblings of all ages, families and carers.
-Download Kidney Kids Capers photo board - big thank you to our volunteers!
+Australia wide day activity programs for school-aged children with kidney disease, their siblings of all ages, families and carers - see Kidney Kids Capers photo board - big thank you to our volunteers!